Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Observations and data products

 The spatial distribution and number of sectors in which the particular stars were observed are shown in Fig.~\ref{Fig:Hist_sectors}.
 We note here that the SPOC products were not always available for all the sectors in which the star was observed.
 For example, there should be data for TIC~229412873 available from 12 sectors from Cycle 2, but there are SPOC data products only for three sectors (all 12 sectors in the QLP routine).

 For the forthcoming analysis, we transformed the immediate flux $F_{i}$ to relative magnitudes $\Delta m_{i}$ by using Pogson's equation:

 where $F_{\rm mean}$ is the mean flux of the observations.

 We have not applied any additional cleaning or detrending procedures, filtering of the data or outlier removal.
 We simply used the PDCSAP data as they are provided, because careful examination of selected data, show they are almost free of strong outlier points or glitches.
-The additional modification of the data sets would need individual approach to each of the stars in the sample which is beyond the scope of this paper.
+The additional modification of the datasets would need individual approaches for each of the stars in the sample, which is beyond the scope of this paper.